An Aesthetic Philosophy of Librarianship

 His figure of $4.20 per annum per book has been repeated so often at library conferences and in power point slides, even in Newsweek,18 it has become a factoid,19–a perfect example of what happens when articles are mined for information and not read critically to detect bias, which is what all of us librarians should know how to do.

-First of all, libraries weed, they do not “warehouse” for posterity, unless the book is considered to be of historical research value.
+First of all, all libraries weed, they do not “warehouse” for posterity.
 Collections must be evaluated and maintained, buying new and get rid of the old.
 Most titles depreciate rapidly between 5 and 10 years from publication.
-Those that are no longer of scholarly interest are weeded, not left on the shelf to tale up space and gather dust.
+Those that are no longer of scholarly interest are weeded, not left on the shelf to take up space and gather dust.

-But for those who raise such complaints against traditional libraries, I say would you ask an art museum curator what it costs to warehouse a painting each year, just in case someone might want to look at a painting?
-Books are cultural objects with intangible value, not commodities; the strictly economic model does not apply.
-You cannot buy good collections by the yard or by the pound.
+But for those who raise such complaints against traditional libraries, I say would you ask an art museum curator what it costs to “warehouse a painting” each year, just in case someone might want to look at a painting?

 The true cost of ebooks.
 It is often assumed by college administrators and non-librarians, based exclusively on their own personal experiences with Amazon and Kindle, that ebooks are significantly cheaper than print.
 It seems absolutely intuitive that they would be.
 While they typically are for consumers, they are not for academic libraries, unless they are flunky titles that are no longer in demand.
 Ebooks purchased through EBSCO, our flagship vendor, cost significantly more per title than their corresponding print editions, even for single use.

 Vendors charge institutions more for an ebook, even for single use.
 The cost of purchasing a recent (published in the last 3 years) academic title through a typical library vendor like EBSCO is 1/3 to 2/3s higher than the cost of the same book in print for single simultaneous use.